moeenn/feather-css/README.md

 A Small CSS Library (~500 SLOC) meant for creating simple and minimalistic UIs.
 It is written in Pure CSS and does not require any compilations or complicated installations.

 # Credit
-* Feather CSS is inspired from Skeleton CSS and also borrows some of its code.
+Feather CSS is inspired from Skeleton CSS and also borrows some of its code.
 Without their work this project would not have been possible.
 [Website](http://getskeleton.com/)
-* Delve Withrington, creator of Font Overpass.
-[Website](https://fonts.google.com/specimen/Overpass)

 # Styled Components
 * Buttons: Normal, Primary, Thin